-If tongues speaking in done privately, like in prayer, it is considered a 'prayer language.'
+If 'tongues speaking' is done privately, like in prayer, it is considered a 'prayer language.'
 Those who manifest this behavior may not even know what they are saying.
-Those who tongues speak in public, during a religious gathering, are seen as delivering a message from God.
+Those who utter tongues in public, during a religious gathering, are believed by some to be delivering a message from God.
 The expectation is that alone with the message God will inspire to interpret it as well.

 Those speaking in tongues usually do not claim that what they are saying is in a known human language.
 They believe they are uttering words in an unknown spiritual language (possibly an angelic language).
-Any interpretation offered regarding what is said is not seen as a literal but as a loose explanation of the message given by God's spirit.
+Any interpretation offered is not seen as a literal but as a loose explanation of the message given by God's spirit.